Matthew7922/git_try/README.md

 Typing all the words in this file

 #Results
-This result only show in remote one
+This result show in both side
+We need a try

 #Reference
 1. NTUH, Neuro, 2023